MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.Storage/Get-AzureRmStorageUsage.md

 # Get-AzureRmStorageUsage

 ## SYNOPSIS
-Get the storage resource usage of current subscription.
+Get the storage resource usage for the current subscription.

 ## SYNTAX